Home » Metabolism » Metabolic Health » Obesity Prevention

 BMI is a table or matrix which measures lays down health weight parameters appropriate to your height.
 BMI calculators are readily available online.
 It can also calculate approximate body fat which is the key risk factor for heart disease.
 If your BMI is between, 25 and 29.9 you are likely to be overweight.
 If it is more than 30, you may be obese.
 Exercise caution when using the BMI because it does not take into account muscular body content.
 For example, a muscular person may have a relatively high weight, but may have low body fat – muscle is denser than fat.

 In order to check the accuracy of BMI measurements, also check your waist measurement.
-A waist of more than 40 inches in men and more than 35 inches in women is considered to be too high.
+A waist of more than 40 inches in men and more than 35 inches in is considered to be too high.

 If you have to lose weight, you need to be in calorie deficit and that means you need to ingest less calories than you burn.
 The amount of calories you burn every day is a function of factors such as your body size, your metabolism and how much exercise you take.